AnduinIs/Snakemake_PS1/README.md

 result_dir=["my-genome-data-bucket"]
 ```

-    * The above it the settings for our use, you can change the accession number to other samples from Lenski's experiment.
+    * The above is the settings for our use, you can change the accession number to other samples from Lenski's experiment.
 The `result_dir` refers to your `s3 bucket` name.*

 ## 2. Running the snakefile
 * Using the following code to run your `snakefile`.